 Let’s face it, sales performance has plenty to do with attitude.

-* Do you have PASSION for what you sell or are you simply earning a living selling it?
+- Do you have a PASSION for what you sell or are you simply earning a living selling it?

 I dropped my insurance agent after 25 years because he only contacted me when he had a new investment product to sell.
 My new agent calls me on my birthday, calls my wife on her birthday and also cut my auto premium substantially because of my “A” client rating.
 How many times do you think I’ve referred him?